-“Hell’s Belle” Gunness – (1859-??) – America’s most degenerate female serial killers in history, Gunness likely killed both her husbands and all of her children.
+“Hell’s Belle” Gunness was America’s most degenerate female serial killer in history, Gunness likely killed both her husbands and all of her children.
 What is certain is that she murdered most of her boyfriends and her two daughters, Myrtle and Lucy.
 Between 1884 and 1908, the Norwegian immigrant is believed to have slain over 40 people in Chicago, Illinois and La Porte, Indiana, profiting from insurance claims and other scams, before disappearing without a trace.

-One common, but unverified story, says that when she was about 18 years-old she was pregnant and attended a country dance.
+One common, but unverified story, says that when she was about 18 years old she was pregnant and attended a country dance.
 While there, she was attacked by a man who kicked her in the abdomen, causing her to miscarry.
 The man, who came from a rich family, was never prosecuted by the Norwegian authorities.
-Afterwards, the locals said that Brynhild’s personality drastically changed.
+Afterward, the locals said that Brynhild’s personality drastically changed.
 A short time later, the man who had kicked her died of what was said to be stomach cancer.

 She then went to work as a servant on a wealthy farm for the next several years.
 Then, in 1881, following the example of her sister, who had emigrated to America earlier, Brynhild moved to the United States where she assumed a more American-style name.
 She then made her way to Chicago, Illinois where she again worked as a servant for a time.